cromeroz-globant/celebrity-finder/README.md

 * A group of two people (they know each other)
 * A group of two people (they don't know each other)
 * A group of four people (with a celebrity)
-* A group of four people ("celebrity" knows one person)
+* A group of four people (one person doesn't know the "celebrity")

 ## Build and Run